Energy prices are rising and I can’t afford to keep the heating on.

 This should be part of your first thing you do, but take meter readings as soon as you move in and also when moving out.
 This prevents you paying for energy that was consumed when you weren’t living in the property.
 By having a record of each amount, the energy supplier can tell how much energy you have used throughout your tenancy and bill you accurately.
 This can also mean you might get back any overpaid bills when you close the account.

-How you pay - switching supplier
+How you pay - standard meter

 If you're already on a standard meter, it is fairly easy to switch to a cheaper supplier and there are several websites that can help with this.
 Note that it can be tricky to compare deals before you've lived somewhere for more than a year and so have an idea of how much energy you use.